AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/how-to/rich-text.md

 ### Full code example

-A re-usable rich text-rendering utility can be found in the [WKND GraphQL React example](https://github.com/adobe/aem-guides-wknd-graphql/tree/main/react-app).
+A reusable rich text-rendering utility can be found in the [WKND GraphQL React example](https://github.com/adobe/aem-guides-wknd-graphql/tree/main/react-app).

-* [renderRichText.js](https://github.com/adobe/aem-guides-wknd-graphql/tree/main/react-app/src/utils/renderRichText.js) - reusable utility that exposes a function `mapJsonRichText`.
+* [renderRichText.js](https://github.com/adobe/aem-guides-wknd-graphql/blob/main/react-app/src/utils/renderRichText.js) - reusable utility that exposes a function `mapJsonRichText`.
 This utility can be used by components that want to render a rich text JSON response as React JSX.
 * [AdventureDetail.js](https://github.com/adobe/aem-guides-wknd-graphql/blob/main/react-app/src/components/AdventureDetail.js) - Example component that makes a GraphQL request that includes rich text.
 The component uses the `mapJsonRichText` utility to render the rich text and any references.

 ## Add in-line references to rich text {#insert-fragment-references}

-The Mutli Line field allows authors to insert images or other digital assets from AEM Assets in the flow of the rich text.
+The Mutliline field allows authors to insert images or other digital assets from AEM Assets in the flow of the rich text.

 ![insert image](assets/rich-text/insert-image.png)

-The above screenshot depicts an image inserted in the Multi Line field using the **Insert asset** button.
+The above screenshot depicts an image inserted in the multi-line field using the **Insert asset** button.

-References to other Content Fragments can also be linked or inserted in the Multi Line field using the **Insert Content Fragment** button.
+References to other Content Fragments can also be linked or inserted in the multi-line field using the **Insert Content Fragment** button.

 ![Insert content fragment reference](assets/rich-text/insert-contentfragment.png)

 The above screenshot depicts another Content Fragment, Ultimate Guide to LA Skate Parks, being inserted into the multi-line field.
-The types of Content Fragments that can be inserted into field is controlled by the **Allowed Content Fragment Models** configuration in the [Multi line data type](#multi-line-data-type) in the Content Fragment Model.
+The types of Content Fragments that can be inserted into field is controlled by the **Allowed Content Fragment Models** configuration in the [multi-line data type](#multi-line-data-type) in the Content Fragment Model.

 ## Query in-line references with GraphQL

-The GraphQL API enables developers to create a query that includes additional properties about any references inserted in a Multi line field.
+The GraphQL API enables developers to create a query that includes additional properties about any references inserted in a multi-line field.
 The JSON response includes a separate `_references` object that lists these extra properties.
 The JSON response gives developers full control of how to render the references or links instead of having to deal with opinionated HTML.

 For example, you might want to: